About Gender and Women's Studies

 We sponsor two endowed lectures each year, the Carlson lecture in the Fall semester, and the Fredrika Wild Schweers lecture on Women and Health in the Spring.
 In addition, we sponsor the Dana Shugar Colloquium that invites new faculty at URI to talk about their areas of interest.

-We are working to extend our outreach and significance as we collaborate with other URI Departments to make GWS courses be at the cutting edge of contemporary scholarship and issues:
+We continue to extend our outreach and significance as we have collaborated with other URI Departments and have made GWS courses be at the cutting edge of contemporary scholarship and issues:

-We are also extending our reach to collaborate with URI minors in:
+We have also extended our reach and have collaborated with URI minors in:

 Note especially the cross-listing of these classes:

-Note also the option to take a newly designed Women and the Natural Sciences GEN ED class (GWS 220) in Kingston.
+Note also the option to take Women and the Natural Sciences GEN ED class (GWS 220) in Kingston.

 Faculty from Gender and Women's Studies (GWS) recently came together in a retreat sponsored by a mini-grant from the Office of Student Learning, Outcomes Assessment, and Accreditation and the Davis Foundation.
 Jody Lisberger, GWS Director, delivered a presentation entitled, "Building on Assessment: Teaching Analysis," which started from the assessment work of the Gender and Women's Studies department over the past three years and focused on how to teach the critical thinking skills students need developed at the 100-level to prepare them for the 300-level.
 Jody emphasized the importance of teaching specific writing and thinking skills to help students learn, for example, the difference between summary and analysis, and to teach them how to interpret quotations and data in a way that leads them to key ideas and valuable analysis.
 Jody has seen how the results of the Gender and Women's Studies assessments have contributed to an improvement in teaching ability, strategies, and consistency in the program, which she feels has contributed to the four-fold increase in the number of GWS majors from 2009-2012.
 The quality of teaching and the constructive use of the assessment results have garnered this program a strong reputation across campus.
 The presentation included a review of the overarching department goals, survey results on what skills students take away (and don't yet take away) from GWS, expectations of students achievement defined in rubrics for discussion, reading, and writing at various course-levels, and specific exercises and models for teaching critical thinking and analysis skills.
 GWS maintains a clear and focused commitment to assessment and continuous improvement of their program.